haasal/rocket-svelte-vite/README.md

 This command starts `vite build` in `watch` mode and `cargo watch -x run -w server`.
 Cargo is configured in a way that all rust code is in the `server`-directory instead of `src`.

+I might add new scripts in the future.
+So make sure to check out the package.json for any usefull scripts not listed here.
 ## How this project was setup

 First a simple svelte-ts-vite project was setup: